banasibb/VBA_Challenge/README.md

 ![Chart 1](https://github.com/banasibb/VBA_Challenge/blob/75de8f66141e0fb4ba3330ad0ce864a1afa1f611/VBA_Challenge_2018_ss.PNG)<br />

 ## Summary
 The improvements to the refractored code included an approximately 85% improvement in runtime, as both macros executed in approximately one-sixth of the original time.
-Refractoring code can particularly important when working with very large data sets, as they can require a significant amount of time to run.
+Refractoring code can particularly important when working with very large data sets, as they can require a significant amount of time to run.<br /> <br />
+As part of creating the deliverable for this challenge, I mistakenly uploaded screenshots of the runtimes from the greenstocks.xlsm file.
+When I tried to replace the files with the new screenshots, I found that GitHub would not upate the screenshots in this readme file unless I changed the original files names.
+Without changing the file names, the images were still showing the original runtimes even after the changes were committed.
+As this could potentially happen in the future, I will need to find a solution to replace an image file using the same file name on github docs.